 Culminates in a hands-on penetration test of an example target organization modeling real-world security flaws

-Qualifies and validate the penetration tester skills based on a 3 hr live penetration test compete with report back to management.
+Qualifies and validate the penetration tester skills based on a 3 hr live penetration test compete with report back to management. ( since 1999)

-What is Q/ISP?
+What is SUT Q/ISP Certificate?

 Certification is awarded to those qualified individuals who validate their security skills to a prescribed qualified level of tactical hands-on information security experience, comply with a professional code of ethics, and pass rigorous examinations on the Q/ISP Body of Knowledge for information security.

 In order to maintain currency in the field, each Q/ISP must complete participation in research or study, attendance at recognized subject-matter training and professional educational programs, presentation or publication of information security papers, contributions to the information security Q/ISP Body of Knowledge, or service in professional organizations.
 Each Q/SIP must acquire 120 CPE continuing professional education credits every three years.
 (40 credits per year)

 In order to use a Qualified Q/ISP Trustmark the Q/ISP has validated their tactical security skills by completing the Tactical Security Certification Practical's from the Q/PTL, Q/FE & Q/ND classes.

 $2,995 + 1/2 price for Q/PTL( $1,500 off !) $4,500 for class+ Practical